ckoons/stelligent_mini_project/README.md

 of the AWS CLI.
 To permit multiple stack instances to be run concurrently, each bash script accepts an optional [stackname].
 If the optional [stackname] is not provided, the default stack name is Stelligent.

+The run, stop and check bash scripts are optional, users may create, delete and describe stacks with single create-stack, delete-stack, and describe-stacks [stackname] instructions.

 * template.json      : CloudFormation Template defining a t1.micro Linux environment with a simple PHP web server

 * run_mini_project   : bash helper script to create stack using template.json
-                       users may also manually create the stack with a single aws cloudformation create-stack instruction

     Usage : ./run_mini_project [stackname]

 * stop_mini_project  : bash helper script to delete stack
-                       users may also manually delete the stack with a single aws cloudformation delete-stack instruction

-   Usage : ./run_mini_project [stackname]
+   Usage : ./stop_mini_project [stackname]

-* check_mini_project : bash script to display status of stack and verify web server displays Automation for the People users may also continuously monitor status  (e.g. watch -n 10 ./check_mini_project [stackname])
+* check_mini_project : bash script to display status of stack and verify web server displays Automation for the People

    Usage:  ./check_mini_project [stackname]

+   Usage to continually monitor status:  watch -n 10 ./check_mini_project [stackname]

 ## Installation